belle2/basf2/online_book/fundamentals/hep_analyses.rst

 There is a large variety of different generators for different use cases:
 EvtGen, KKMC, Tauola, Madgraph, CRY, AAFH, babayaganlo, PHOKARA, ... .
-All simulate specific physic processes and will be used for different use cases from perfomance studies to different analysis types.
+All simulate specific physic processes and will be used for different use cases from performance studies to different analysis types.
 There is an internal `Belle II Note <https://docs.belle2.org/record/282?ln=en>`_ with more details if you're interested.